RyanKing77/powerShell-Docs.pl-pl/developer/hosting/host06-sample.md

     }

     /// <summary>
-    /// The End key was enetered..
+    /// The End key was entered..
     /// </summary>
     private void OnEnd()
     {